Karpoori Thakur: Biography

 Chet Ram Tomar of Bulandshahr was his close ally.
 A socialist leader, Thakur was close to Jaya Prakash Narayan.
-During the emergency in India (1975–77), he and other prominent leaders of Janata Party led the "Total Revolution" movement aimed at non-violent transformation of the Indian society.
+During the emergency in India (1975–77), he and other prominent leaders of Janata Party led the "Total Revolution" movement aimed at non-violent transformation of Indian society.

 In the 1977 Bihar Legislative Assembly election, the ruling Indian National Congress suffered a heavy defeat at the hands of Janata Party.
 Janata Party was a recent amalgam of disparate groups including Indian National Congress (Organisation), Charan Singh's Bharatiya Lok Dal (BLD), Socialists and Hindu Nationalists of Jana Sangh.
 The sole purpose of these groups joining together was to defeat Prime Minister Indira Gandhi, who had imposed a nationwide emergency and curtailed many freedoms.
 There were also social cleavages with Socialists and BLD representing backward castes and Congress(O) and Jana Sangh the upper castes.

 After the Janata Party came to power, Thakur became Chief Minister of Bihar for the second time by winning the legislative party election against Bihar Janata Party President Satyendra Narayan Sinha, formerly of Congress [O], by a vote of 144 to 84.
 Infighting in the party broke over the question of Thakur's decision to implement the Mungeri Lal Commission report, that recommended the institution of reservations for Backward Castes in government jobs.
 Upper caste members of the Janata Party tried to water down the reservation policy by unseating Thakur as Chief Minister.
 To wean away Dalit MLAs, Ram Sundar Das, a Dalit himself, was nominated as the candidate.
 Though both Das and Thakur were socialists, Das was considered more moderate and accommodating than the Chief Minister.
 Thakur resigned and Das became the Chief Minister of Bihar on 21 April 1979.
 The reservation law was weakened by allowing upper castes to obtain a greater percentage of government jobs.
 The internal tensions in the Janata Party caused it to split into multiple factions which led to Congress to return to power in 1980.
 However, he could not last his full term because he lost the leadership battle in 1979 from Ram Sundar Das whom his adversaries placed against him and was replaced as chief minister.